beets3d/FutureMakers/docs/projects/cannon/index.md

 - Painting and decorating your ballista for style and intimidation
 - Assembling and testing your ping pong ballista for maximum range and accuracy

+### Chapter 4: Design a Ping Pong Battle

+- Plan and set up a tabletop battlefield for your ballista.
+- Design obstacles, shields, and targets using Fusion 360 or simple craft materials (cardboard, foam, etc.).
+- (Optional) 3D model and print custom barriers, bunkers, or themed scenery to enhance your arena.
+- Establish game rules:
+  - Number of shots per round
+  - Scoring system (e.g., points for hitting targets, knocking down obstacles, or landing balls in specific zones)
+  - Safety guidelines and fair play
+- Test your ballista in the arena, adjust your design for better accuracy or power, and challenge friends to a ping pong battle!
+- Document your battle setup with photos or videos, and share your creative arena and ballista designs.

+**Tip:**
+Get creative with your battlefield!
+Try themed arenas (medieval, sci-fi, sports), moving targets, or team-based challenges for extra fun and engineering practice.

 ---
 ## Project Steps – Adapting the Ballista Blitz to Your Skill Level
 This project is designed for all makers, from beginners to advanced engineers.
 Here’s how you can approach each step: